-2017 EDUCATIONAL POLICY REVIEWS
+2018 EDUCATIONAL POLICY REVIEWS

 As an independent school and pre-school, Kinma is guided by a set of policies.
 To remain current, these policies must be periodically reviewed and updated.
-In 2017, the Education Committee, led by Juli G, embarked on a policy review process.
 When reviewing policy we look at how does this work in practice; how does it filter through to families and what key messages are we hoping to share.

-One area that we revisited and clarified a number of times was how do we effectively identify a child who requires academic support?
-How quickly do we intervene?
-How can we do it better and what stands in our way?
-Some other policies that were reviewed 2017 included: Home work Policy, Anti Bias Policy and Nutrition Policy.
-This review process is continuing into 2018.
+Many policies were reviewed by staff and management as we prepared for the upcoming assessment in Preschool.
+The review was rescheduled by the Department due to issues from their end till 2019.
+Some policies that were reviewed in 2018 included: Child Protection Policy (changes to legislation), Medical Interactions Policy, Health Hygiene and Cleaning Policy and Privacy Policy.
+This review process is continuing into 2019.